Alabama's 7th congressional district

 Alabama's 7th congressional district is a United States congressional district in Alabama that elects a representative to the United States House of Representatives.
-The district encompasses Choctaw, Dallas, Greene, Hale, Lowndes, Marengo, Pickens, Perry, Sumter and Wilcox counties, and portions of Clarke, Jefferson, Montgomery and Tuscaloosa counties.
+The district encompasses Choctaw, Dallas, Greene, Hale, Lowndes, Marengo, Pickens, Perry, Sumter and Wilcox counties, and portions of Clarke, Jefferson, and Tuscaloosa counties.
 The district encompasses portions of the Birmingham, Montgomery and Tuscaloosa/Northport urban areas.
 The largest city entirely within the district is Selma.

 The district has been majority nonwhite, with a majority of African-American residents, since the redistricting following the 1990 census.
-As such, and with a Cook Partisan Voting Index rating of D+14, it is the only Democratic district in Alabama.
+As such, and with a Cook Partisan Voting Index rating of D+13, it is the most Democratic district in Alabama.
+The district was adjusted due to the judicial selection of a new congressional map as a result of the case Allen v.
+Milligan, with its share of Montgomery and half of Clarke County shifted to the 2nd district and a portion of Tuscaloosa County given to the 4th district.
 It is currently represented by Democrat Terri Sewell.